 Irresistibly drawn to Mr or Ms wrong?

-Harville Hendrix, founder of Imago Therapy, illuminates this phenomenon in a way which sheds light on our entire intimacy journey.
-He teaches that these people are so attractive to us in part because they embody not only the best, but also the worst emotional characteristics of our parents.
+Harville Hendrix, the founder of Imago Therapy, illuminates this phenomenon in a way that sheds light on our entire intimacy journey.
+He teaches that these people are so attractive to us in part because they embody not only the best but also the worst emotional characteristics of our parents.

 Our conscious self is drawn to the positive qualities we yearn for, but our unconscious draws us to the qualities which remind us of how we were wounded the most.